 A Dance that Teaches People to Love

 Young people often mistake possessive desire for love.
 Many hold an egocentric view of love.
 Many think that love is only a feeling.
 Many believe that a person himself or herself should be loved for who they are with no obligations attached.
 Such ideas are the cause of countless failed relationships.
 The truth is, love is altruist.
 It is not receiving but giving.
 It's not just a feeling but more important actions.
 It is not an unrequited affection but a bilateral relationship in which both parties must be and do their best in order to bring out the best of the other person.
 It is not only a gift but also a responsibility.
 It should not be taken for granted because the synergy of love, like the synergy of tango, ceases if the two fail to reciprocate and cooperate.
 People often compare tango to love because the two share a common theme.
 They both involve a relationship in which the two sexes play different roles but complement each other.
 They both require submission, commitment, understanding, agreement, forbearance, cooperation and accommodation.
-The concept of tango has a universal value because it reveals the way to achieve oneness and harmony in all kinds of relationships.
+The concept of tango has a universal value because it reveals the way to achieve unity and harmony in all kinds of relationships.

 Unfortunately, the American education completely failed in this respect.
 Our schools are dominated by capitalism, egocentrism, liberalism, individualism and feminism alike that teach young men and women to be greed, individualistic, independent, self-seeking, strong-minded, disagreeable, competitive and aggressive, i.e., everything that is opposite to love.
 The result is disastrous.
 According to an internal Department of Homeland Security report dated March 1, 2017, most foreign-born terrorists operating in the United States do not become radicalized until several years after entering the country.
 This means that our own extremist ideologies have contributed to the radicalization of young minds.
 These ideologies are also the root cause of the dissension, disunity, hostility, polarization, antagonism, uncooperativeness and dysfunction in our government, the rapacity, competition, conflict, intolerance, hatred, tension, brokenness, divorce, violence and crimes in our society, and many problems in our tango today.

 Nothing has done more harms to America than narrow-minded radical ideologies that teach people to be egoistic, selfish, greed, individualistic, disagreeable, resentful, antagonistic, hateful and hawkish.
-This country is desperately in need of love, and tango, a dance that teaches people to love.
-(See Tango and Individualism.)
+This country is desperately in need of love, and tango, a dance that teaches people to love (see Tango and Individualism).

 June 13, 2017